theoutfield/sc_sncn_motorcontrol/examples/app_control_tuning/doc/index.rst

 - ``Lpu [number]``: set the maximum position limit.
 - ``Lpl [number]``: set the minimum position limit.
 - ``Lt [number]``: set the torque limit.
 The unit in in 1/1000 of rated torque.
 This command stops the motorcontrol.
 - ``Lv [number]``: set the velocity limit.
-Used in velocity control and in cascaded and non linear position control modes.
+Used in velocity control and in cascaded and limited-torque position control modes.
 - ``ep1``: enable position control with simple PID controller
 - ``ep2``: enable position control with velocity cascaded controller
-- ``ep3``: enable position control with Non linear controller
+- ``ep3``: enable position control with limited-torque controller
 - ``ev1``: enable velocity control
 - ``et1``: enable torque control
 - ``p``: set a position command (the position controller need to be started first)